paquettm/eComH24S1/README.md

   - passing data with parameters and using local variables
   - displaying simple data
   - foreach with sequential and associative arrays

+## up next

+- Routing
+- Autoloading
+- Assignment 1: Static website (to be published)
 - Calling a partial view from within a view

 ## TODO

-solve git push problem in room D-242 or D-241?
-(Works from Office workstation.)
+solve git push problem in room D-241?
+(Works from Office workstation and D-242.)